Storidge/cio-user-docs/prerequisites/ports.md

 ---
 title: Ports
-description: Ports list used by Storidge CIO software
+description: Ports list used by Storidge CIO software; docker volumes for containers; persistent volumes for pods
 lang: en-US
 ---